Ecobricks: The raising of ecological consciousness

-In contrast to industrial plastic management technologies, ecobriking directly involves the consumers of plastic in its process.
-The process of saving, segregating, washing, drying and packing plastic results in consumer/ecobricker reflection The meditative and communal tendencies of ecobricking raise individual and collective 'ecological consciousness' over time.
+In contrast to industrial plastic management technologies, ecobricking directly involves the consumers of plastic in its process.
+The process of saving, segregating, washing, drying and packing plastic results in consumer/ecobricker reflection.
+The meditative and communal tendencies of ecobricking raise individual and collective 'ecological consciousness' over time.
 Ecobrickers tend to pursue more information about waste disposal in their community, plastic, recycling and ecobricking topics.
 This leads to a steady decrease in the ecobricker's net plastic consumption.